Skip to content

 • Format: Change date format per property (ISO, human-readable, tags)

 Inline databases nested inside Notion pages are discovered automatically.
-When you sync a parent page, any inline databases inside it are included in the sync scope.
-This is on by default and controlled by Sync Configuration > Content & Folders > Sync Child Databases.
+When you sync a parent page, any inline databases inside it are included.
+This is controlled by Settings > Sync > What to sync > Include inline databases.

 N2O generates native Obsidian Bases .base files for every synced database - on by default.

-Enable or disable in Sync Configuration > Output & Templates > Generate Bases.
+Enable or disable in Settings > Sync > Databases > Bases for Databases.

 The .base file sits next to (not inside) the database folder: